De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Methodology

 SAM \cite{kirillov2023_sam} mainly relies on a large-capacity ViT to provide generalized feature representations but is challenged by the huge computation costs, which limit its applications in real-world scenarios.
-Recent studies \cite{zhou2023edgesam, xiong2023efficientsam, wang2023repvit, zhang2023faster, zhang2024efficientvit, songa2024sam} mainly aim to transfer the knowledge of the huge image encoder into a lightweight architecture.
+Recent studies \cite{wang2023repvit, zhang2024efficientvit, songa2024sam} mainly aim to transfer the knowledge of the huge image encoder into an independent lightweight architecture.
 However, different modalities of medical imaging face inherent heterogeneity.
-With the reduction of model capacity, such full-parameter sharing image encoders are difficult to harmonise the feature representation of the model across diverse modalities, thereby degrading the model generalization.
-To address the aforementioned challenge, we propose the MMDKD to transfer the knowledge of foundation models to a lightweight semi-parameter sharing image encoder that enables generating discriminative features for different modalities, as presented in Fig. \ref{fig:csam}a.
+Such full-knowledge sharing image encoders are difficult to harmonize the feature representation of the model across diverse modalities, degrading the generalization capabilities.
+To address this challenge, we propose a DC-Encoder that generates discriminative features for different modalities while maintaining computational efficiency.
+Given a set of patch embeddings $x^k \in \mathbb{R}^{H \times W \times C}$, where $H$, $W$ and $C_1$ are the height, width and number of channels, our DC-Encoder first employs two MBConvs \cite{howard2019searching} blocks to learn low-level representation efficiently.
+Specifically, each MBConv block applies a $1 \times 1$ convolution for channel expansion.
+A $3 \times 3$ depthwise convolution is followed by a $1 \times 1$ projection convolution for effective channel communication.
+Then, MBConv blocks combine with $L_1$ standard ViT layers to capture long-range dependencies.
+In particular, we create a modality controller $\mathcal{F}_{\rm{MC}}=\{w^k_{\rm bias}, w^k_{\rm up}, w^k_{\rm down}\}_{k=1}^K$, where $w^k_{\rm bias}$ and $w^k_{\rm MLP}$ represent learnable tokens and MLP layers, respectively.
+Every $w^k_{\rm bias}$ concatenates with the query $\mathcal{Q}$ branche of the self-attention layer to adapt the attention computation $\mathcal{A}$ of the specific modality: